 ACEND Response: Programs accredited under the Future Education Model Accreditation Standards will issue verification statements to those who compete all program requirements.
-For graduates of the bachelor's (FB) and graduate (FG) degree programs, those verification statements will be submitted to the Commission on Dietetic Registration as part of the eligibility requirements to take the credentialing exam to be a nutrition and dietetics technician, registered (NDTR) (FB verification) or registered dietitian nutritionist (RDN) (FG verification).
-Although the Future Education Model Accreditation Standards do not require the verification statement for admission to another program, some degree programs might require the verification statement for their admission requirements, i.e. a bachelor's degree program might require a verification statement from an associate degree (FA) program.
+For graduates of the bachelor's (FB) and graduate (FG) degree programs, those verification statements will be submitted to the Commission on Dietetic Registration as part of the edibility requirements to take the credentialing exam to be a nutrition and dietetics technician, registered (NDTR) (FB verification) or registered dietitian nutritionist (RDN) (FG verification).
+Although the Future Education Model Accreditation Standards do not require the verification statement for admission to another program, some degree programs might require the verification statement of the lower degree level as part of their admission requirements, i.e. a bachelor's degree program might require a verification statement from an associate degree (FA) program.